Multiple Endocrine Neoplasia Type 2

 - Basal calcitonin level greater than 40 pg/mL.

-- A thyroid nodule greater than or equal to 5 mm.
+- A thyroid nodule 5 mm or larger.

 Synchronous or metachronous bilateral disease is quite common in hereditary pheochromocytoma.
 In one retrospective series that spanned almost 50 years, 96 patients underwent surgical resection for hereditary pheochromocytoma.
 Forty-seven patients had bilateral pheochromocytoma and 49 had unilateral pheochromocytoma at presentation.
 Open and laparoscopic approaches were used, and the extent of initial resection varied.
 Of the 49 patients who presented with a unilateral pheochromocytoma and who underwent unilateral total adrenalectomy, 15 (30%) developed pheochromocytoma in the contralateral gland.
 This occurred at a median of 8.2 years (range, 1 to 20 years) after initial diagnosis.
 Of the 15 patients who developed pheochromocytoma in the contralateral gland, 8 had MEN2A, 2 had MEN2B, 2 had VHL, and 1 had familial pheochromocytoma.
 The risk of contralateral tumor development increased over time, with 25% of patients developing tumors after a median of 6 years and 43% after a median of 32 years.